hadi-mollataheri/vite-react-template/README.md

 # My first vite + react app

-I started learning and using vite, so I can update my self to the latest technology
+I started learning and using vite, so I can update my self to the latest technology.

 ## CLI